cloudflare/webcm/EXPLAINER.md

 - **Security**: It is dangerous.
 The tool runs in the browser and so it has unlimited access to everything in the page.
 It can steal information, hijack the visitor or change the page in an undesired way.
 - **Privacy**: Because the browser has to fetch all tools, every single vendor gets access to the visitor IP address and User Agent.
 It's impossible to prevent sending this information.
 Also, tools can collect information using JavaScript without any restrictions, and the web developer can do very little to restrict that.

-An External Components is a JavaScript module that defines how a certain third-party tool works in a website.
+A Managed Component is a JavaScript module that defines how a certain third-party tool works in a website.
 It contains all of the assets required for the tool to function, and it allows the tool to subscribe to different events, to update the DOM as well as to introduce server-side logic.

-Tools that provide an External Component can earn from multiple capabilities:
+Tools that provide a Managed Component can earn from multiple capabilities:

 - **Same domain**: Serve assets from the same domain as the website itself, for faster and more secure execution
 - **Website-wide events system**: Hook to a pre-existing events system that the website uses for tracking events - no need to define tool specific API